Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems: Computation of the dynamical transition temperature

-In principle one could use the same planting technique to locate $T_d$ in the $y>1$ case, paying attention to plant a state according to the replicated Hamiltonian in Eq.~\eqref{eq:RSA_H}.
-To do this, one really needs to run the BP algorithm with $y$ different replicas, according to Eqs.~\eqref{eq:repBP}, because the different replicas will not be planted necessarily with the same color (being the temperature positive $T>0$ each replica will have a non zero probability to differ from the planted configuration).
-Computing $T_d$ in this way, we have discovered that the transition becomes a continuous one as soon as $y>1$ (at least for $\gamma=1$).
-This is signaled by the fact that the overlap between the fixed point reached by BP initialized near the planted glassy state at $T$ tends to zero continuously in the limit $T\to T_d^-$.
+Both the behaviour of the overlap and the squared magnetization, summarized in Figs.~\ref{Fig:overlap} and \ref{Fig:m2}, imply that for $y>1$ the dynamical transition of the random model changes nature and becomes continuous, at difference with the case $y=1$, where this transition is discontinuous.
 This fact implies that we can compute $T_d$ in the $y>1$ case just by looking at the instability of the paramagnetic solution through the computation of the maximal eigenvalue of Eqs.~(\ref{eq:BPrep_lin}) on a given graph \emph{without} the $T=0$ planted solution (exactly as we did to compute $\TKS$ on a graph with the $T=0$ planted solution).
 We checked that this computation gives exactly the same result for $T_d$ as the previously described planting procedure.
 However the study of the linearized equations is much faster, the convergence of BP initialized around the planted glassy state being very slow in the vicinity of $T_d$.
 With this linearization method we have computed the $T_d$ values for $y>1$ shown in Fig.~\ref{Fig:New_diagram}.